Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ## 3. Installing the drivers

 You will need to identify your GPU to choose which drivers to install.
-Run:
+Run this command to find your GPU:

 ```bash
 /sbin/lspci | grep -e VGA
 ```
+Accordingly, choose which driver to download below:

 ## For NVIDIA GPUs from 2014 or higher (Current GeForce, Quadro and Tesla):